sheisc/COMP9024/Trees/Str2Ast/README.md

 To do an multiplicative operation in 'PrimaryExpression mop PrimaryExpression', we need to evaluate the value of PrimaryExpression first.

-In other words, PrimaryExpression has a higher precedence than MultiplicativeExpression.
+In other words, PrimaryExpression has higher precedence than MultiplicativeExpression.

 **An example**
 ```sh